-- Campus welcome center/visitor center. - Outreach spaces dispersed throughout the campus to host wellbeing-related activities. - .A kitchen to teach healthy cooking habits. - Indoor and outdoor spaces throughout the campus to serve as a space for students to connect to each other via interactive activities (eg. Lego building, musician's network performance space and lounge.). - Outdoor spaces across campus to gather, play, support wellness. - Four to six new affinity group houses.
+- Campus welcome center/visitor center. - Outreach spaces dispersed throughout the campus to host wellbeing-related activities. - A kitchen to teach healthy cooking habits. - Indoor and outdoor spaces throughout the campus to serve as a space for students to connect to each other via interactive activities (eg. Lego building, musician's network performance space and lounge.). - Outdoor spaces across campus to gather, play, support wellness. - Four to six new affinity group houses.

-· A facility that is open and welcoming to the community with community-facing programs.

-• Swing spaces to facilitate renovations.

-Spaces to accommodate a breadth of physical and mental wellness activities: dance, yoga, tai chi, cricket, bocce, etc.

-Inclusive spaces campuswide: gender neutral restrooms, wellness rooms, mothers' rooms, prayer rooms, etc.
+- Spaces to support new startsups and business incubation. - A facility that is open and welcoming to the community with community-facing programs. - Swing spaces to facilitate renovations. - Spaces to accommodate a breadth of physical and mental wellness activities: dance, yoga, tai chi, cricket, bocce, etc. - Inclusive spaces campuswide: gender neutral restrooms, wellness rooms, mothers' rooms, prayer rooms, etc.